UAE visa amnesty: After Dh200,000 fines waived, senior expat couple ready to fly out

 Philippine ambassador Alfonso Ver reiterated the importance of availing of the amnesty programme without delay.
 He urged all remaining eligible Filipinos to secure their exit passes (outpasses) promptly before the deadline, “as new directives have been issued to UAE companies to cease recruitment of overstayers.”

+An amendment made to the UAE labour law made employing workers without a proper permit an offence that can attract fines between Dh100,000 and Dh1 million.

-“Filipinos who have been unable to secure employment visas are encouraged to take advantage of the amnesty programme and return home to the Philippines rather than risk overstaying,” he added.
+“Filipinos who have been unable to secure employment visas are encouraged to take advantage of the amnesty programme and return home to the Philippines rather than risk overstaying,” Alfonso Ver added.

 ALSO READ: